OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-22.md

 ## 1 Samuel 22:20

-But one son of Ahimelech the son of Ahitub, named Abiathar, escaped and fled after David.
+However, one son of Ahimelech, the son of Ahitub, named Abiathar, managed to escape and fled to David.

 ## 1 Samuel 22:21

-Abiathar informed David that Saul had killed the priests of the Lord.
+Abiathar told David that Saul had slain the priests of the Lord.

 ## 1 Samuel 22:22